alekseiismirnov/epixercises/Ruby-and-Rails/Week6__DB/train_system/design_notes.md

 `Train`: id, number as string.
 `City`: id, name

+`cities_trains`: also contains the  `stop_time` column, integer, minutes.
+For to use it in operations with `Time` objects, we have to convert it in seconds.

 Views for all CRUD functions for *trains* and *cities*.

 Lists for *trains* and *cities* are with links to objects.